Filing for Same-Sex Divorce in New York City

 Note that any couple filing for divorce must meet the residency requirement:

-- Either spouse must have lived in the state for at least 2 years prior to filing;
+- Either spouse must have lived in the state for at least two years prior to filing;

-- Either spouse has been living in the state continuously for at least 1 year before the divorce is started and the couple got married in New York, Lived in New York as a married couple, or the grounds for the divorce happened in New York;
+- Either spouse has been living in the state continuously for at least one year before the divorce is started and the couple got married in New York, lived in New York as a married couple, or the grounds for the divorce happened in New York;

 - Both spouses are residents of the state on the day the divorce begins and the grounds for the divorce happened in New York.

 All the above divorce issues are governed by the same laws for heterosexual couples.
-Our attorneys can take a look at your specific divorce and help you and your spouse reach a favorable agreement on the relevant matters, such as for any adopted children between you and your spouse and how you might negotiate your asset and debt division.
+Our attorneys can examine your specific case and help you and your spouse reach a favorable agreement on the relevant matters, such as for any adopted children between you and your spouse and how you might negotiate your asset and debt division.

-Our firm also practice in all 3 processes for obtaining divorce – mediation, collaborative law, and litigation – so clients can feel confident that they have a wealth of options to settle their divorce needs.
-In partnerships that are still amicable, we can guide same-sex couples through negotiation of their disputes in mediation or collaborative law, and if it doesn’t work out we can settle the matters in litigation.
+Our firm also focuses on all 3 processes for obtaining divorce – litigation, mediation, and collaborative law – so clients can feel confident that they have a wealth of options to settle their divorce needs.
+In partnerships that are still amicable, we can guide same-sex couples through the negotiation of their disputes in mediation or collaborative law, and if it doesn’t work out, we can settle the matters in litigation.

 How do Same-Sex Prenupital Agreements Work?